-★If you would like to run over 100MHz CPU host bus, like 112 and 124MHz, please set "CPU Host Clock" in "CHIPSET FEATURES SETUP" from the BIOS setup screen.
-If the system can't boot up at CPU frequency that has been set, you can press the 'Insert" key to clear up the set frequency.
-After restarting the system, it will operate at the default frequency.
+★If you want to run over 100MHz CPU host bus, such as 112 or 124MHz, please turn to "CPU Clock Frequency" in "CHIPSET FEATURES SETUP" of the BIOS setup screen, and reset the clock frequency.
+If the system can't boot up with clock frequency that you set to, you can clear the set frequency by pressing the 'Insert" key on keyboard.
+After restarting the system, you have the system operating at the default frequency.